Process-Purpose-Passion: Abstract Painting with Oil & Cold Wax

 Workshop package #1

-all inclusive with on campus single room/bath housing in shared townhouse, daily healthy catered lunch buffets, and two group dinners - (more on lodging/meals)
+On campus Lodging: single room/bath housing in shared townhouse, opening Sunday evening reception, daily healthy catered lunch buffets, and two group dinners - (more on lodging/meals)

 Workshop package #2

-commuter price, with daily lunches and two group dinners
+Commuter price includes: Sunday evening opening reception, daily catered lunches and two group dinners